qiwenC/ConnectAWS/README.md

 ### Register a device(Thing)

-- In the left navigation pane, choose Manage > Things.
+- In the left navigation panel, choose Manage > Things.
 - Click on the 'Create' button
 - Click on the'Create a single thing' button
 - Name your thing, click on the 'Next' button